Packaging for the future: Discovering biodegradable solutions with Viktor Rydzewski from CELLUX PACK

 8. What collaborations do you have with research institutions or other companies in the field of sustainable packaging?

-“Our company is constantly looking for opportunities to work with suppliers who are making continuous efforts in the market for innovative, eco-friendly, and affordable packaging materials.”
+“Our company is consistently seeking opportunities to work with suppliers who are making continuous efforts in the market for innovative, eco-friendly, and affordable packaging materials.”

 9. How much more expensive is the production of biodegradable/recyclable packaging compared to traditional options?

-“Recyclable materials are perhaps not that expensive, but unfortunately biodegradable materials are usually three to four times more expensive than traditional options.”
+“Recyclable materials may not be that expensive, but unfortunately, biodegradable materials are available at 3-4 times the price compared to traditional ones.”

 10. What innovations do you see as promising for the future in this area?

-“The usage of stretch film and adhesive tape is significant in Hungary, and I believe we will see changes in this area.
-While it may not be possible to completely replace stretch film, the amount used can significantly be reduced.
-Thinner and much stronger films are gradually gaining traction in our country, but this will take some time.
-I think that in the future, there will be alternative solutions for these materials, and we are striving to make this a reality in the near future at an affordable price.
-Henkel Magyarország Kft. is a subsidiary of Henkel A.G. and is among the world leaders in adhesive technology.
-They introduce developments every year, such as the application of anti-slip features in stretch film wrapping machines.
-They have made significant contributions in the field of eco-friendly, biodegradable adhesives intended to replace box-sealing adhesives.
-Adhesives that have OÉTI or FDA certification (a significant portion of their adhesives possess one of these certifications) are extremely promising for the future because these adhesives are not only eco-friendly but also not harmful to human health.”
+“The use of stretch film and adhesive tape is significant in Hungary, and I believe changes are expected in this area.
+While it is not possible to completely replace stretch film, the quantity used can be significantly reduced.
+Thinner and much stronger films are gradually gaining ground in our country, but this will take some time.
+It is certain that, in the future, alternative solutions will emerge, and we strive to make this a reality in the near future at an affordable price.
+Henkel Magyarország Kft., a subsidiary of Henkel AG in Hungary, is among the world’s leaders in adhesive technology.
+They present developments year after year, such as the application of slip-resistant materials in load formation.
+They have made significant contributions in the field of environmentally friendly, carbon-negative adhesives aimed at replacing box-sealing tapes.
+Adhesives that have OÉTI or FDA certifications (a significant portion of their adhesives holds one of these certifications) are extremely promising for the future because these adhesives are not only eco-friendly but also non-harmful to human health.”

 11. How can the separation of biodegradable and non-biodegradable materials be handled during production?

-“Stretch or shrink films can be easily collected separately, and their recycling is manageable.
-However, plastics that are integrated into packaging are difficult or impossible to collect separately.
-An example of this is box-sealing adhesive tape, and Henkel industrial adhesives provide excellent solutions to this problem.”
+“Stretch films or shrink wraps can be easily collected separately, and their recycling is feasible.
+Plastics that are incorporated into packaging are difficult or impossible to collect separately.
+An example of this is box-sealing adhesive tape, and Henkel Magyarország Kft. provides excellent solutions for this problem with their industrial adhesives.”

 12. What steps are you taking to reduce your own ecological footprint during production?

-“Our company is continuously evolving, and thanks to our machinery investments, we no longer procure and sell finished products; instead, we process raw materials ourselves.
-As a result, the amount of waste generated at our facility has significantly decreased.
-Furthermore, we collect paper and plastic packaging separately and take them to recycling points.”
+“We are continuously developing our company; thanks to our investments in cutting and rewinding machines, we no longer procure and sell finished products, but instead, we handle raw materials ourselves, significantly reducing the amount of waste generated by our operations.
+In addition, we collect paper and plastic packaging materials separately and deliver them to recycling points.”

 13. Is there government or EU support available for eco-friendly developments?

-Naturally, each company designs its own product packaging, and they may not even be aware of alternative solutions.
-For our partners who require such assistance, we strive to help them choose the right adhesive or packaging material.
-There is also the possibility of producing customized products tailored to the company or application, but these developments take longer.
-While these solutions do not eliminate waste or the use of environmentally polluting materials from packaging, they can help reduce the overall quantity.”
+Naturally, each company shapes the packaging of its products independently and may not be aware of alternative solutions.
+For our partners who require this, we try to assist in selecting the appropriate adhesive or packaging material.
+We have the option to manufacture customized products tailored to specific companies and application areas, though these developments take longer.
+With these solutions, we do not eliminate waste derived from packaging or the application of polluting materials in terms of our environment, but we can reduce the overall amount.”

-“This is a slow process, and it will speed up when companies see the potential in these materials.
-This is of course also our responsibility, as without proper information, users cannot make informed decisions.
-I have high hopes for the proliferation of these materials.”
+“This is a slow process, and it will only accelerate when it becomes advantageous for companies to use these materials.
+Naturally, this is also our responsibility, as without appropriate information, users cannot make responsible decisions.
+I am very hopeful about the widespread adoption of these materials.”

-“We continuously provide information to our partners about new, efficient, and eco-friendly products.
-We offer them engineers free of charge, provide sample materials, and showcase developments at our own facility.
-These presentations are typically very successful.”
+“We provide continuous information to our partners about new, efficient, and environmentally friendly products.
+We offer engineers and sample materials for free, and we present the developments on their own premises.
+These demonstrations are usually quite successful.”

 Here’s an interesting fact that Viktor shared with us: